iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Very poor app.
 Have installed and used it twice now.
 Both times my fitbit tracker recorded over 100 minutes brisk walking.
 This app recorded 3 minutes the first walk, and 19 the next.
 I have deleted it and won't bother again.<br> :date: __2021-01-31 12:59:27__

 > Hopeless.
 Now worse.
 Keeps saying I might lose data as I need to log in every 30 days.
 I am pleased to see the return of rewards but when are you going to get the basics to work properly?
 It is showing 42 mins brisk walking today though I've only just got up but nothing at all for yesterday when I went for a long brisk walk and my data for 12 days ago never did appear.<br> :date: __2021-01-26 11:21:17__

-> Installed first time and registered brisk walk, next few days nothing.
-Unistalled the Installed again and still not registering brisk walks or steps.
-A good idea but not working.
-Now unable to register as will not accept my Post Code / email address.<br> :date: __2021-01-23 09:01:21__

-> This use to work, it's broken now<br> :date: __2021-01-19 16:37:53__